tensorflow/swift/docs/AutomaticDifferentiation.md

 compiler generates:

-- A struct type `C_f`, whose members include primal intermediate values as stored properties and a strongly-typed tapes (only if there's any control flow or loops).
+- A struct type `C_f`, whose members include primal intermediate values as stored properties and strongly-typed tapes (only if there's any control flow or loops).
 We call this struct "checkpoints" for implementation modeling purposes.
 - A primal function `f_prim : (T0, T1, ..., Tn) -> (C_f, U)` that